 BASCA’s British Composer Awards 2017 Photo by Mark Allan

-Birmingham Record Company (distributed by NMC) will release his debut portrait CD – TOO MANY SWEETS – 26 April 2024.
+Birmingham Record Company (distributed by NMC) released his debut portrait CD – TOO MANY SWEETS – in April 2024.

 Things some people have said: